Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 February 26th, 2008 · No Comments

-Review the study where researchers conclude that there is little reason to prescribe new-generation antidepressant medications to any but the most severely depressed patients unless alternative treatments have been ineffective.
+The researchers conclude that there is little reason to prescribe new-generation antidepressant medications to any but the most severely depressed patients unless alternative treatments have been ineffective.

 [Read more →]